Choikichang/Inference_App/README.md

 After selecting your files, press the 'Run Model in Docker' button,and the slump prediction will be displayed in the Output Box.

+Before run in the docker, need to start ssh protocol to connect.

+in the container's terminal.
+passwd root /// make password
+service ssh start /// start ssh connection

+after restart container, ssh is not automatically started.
+So you need to restart ssh service manually.